SRA-VJTI/Wall-E/4_switch_controlled_motor_normal/readme.md

         <br/><br/>

 - ### **Working**
+    - Activates GPIO swtiches to take input from LSA
+    - Activates one of the two TB6612FNG drivers
     - takes input from LSA
     - runs the bot motors in Normal mode according to the input.